How to Develop Her Sense of Self

 As moms and mentors, we all want our girls to develop a strong sense of self.
 We want them to move gradually toward independence from us while they strengthen their dependence on God.

-Today Arlene helps us understand how the current culture of selfies hinders that growth...and what we can do about it.
+Today we're going to explore how the current culture of selfies hinders that growth...and what we can do about it.

-I took pictures of my gray and white cat Pokie.
-I took pictures of my friends, shaking the photo like a fan, waiting for the image to appear out of the black.
+I used to take pictures of my cat, Muffin.
+I snapped shots of my friends, shaking the photo like a fan, waiting for the image to appear out of the black.

 Considering the size of the Polaroid at that time, a selfie was virtually impossible.
 You needed two hands to hold the camera and press the button.